boomerang-io/.github/profile/README.md

 ## render(Hello, world!)

 Welcome to the Boomerang organization on GitHub where we love all things open source.
-We are a group of people who love all things automation, devops, and general software.
+We are a group of people who love all things automation, CI/CD, and general software.

 The initial projects were donated from IBM back when the original code owners worked at IBM.